Baqend/guide/src/index.md

 manage the permissions of the logs like any other data you persist to baqend.
 But you can't modify the schema, the logged data nor the permissions of insert, update and delete operations.

-**Note:** While querring logs you must always use a date predicate, otherwise you will only get the last 5 minutes of the logs.
+<div class="note"><strong>Note:</strong> When querying logs you must always use a date predicate, otherwise you will only get the last 5 minutes of
+the logs.</div>

 ## App logging